 With Blaze having thrown Silk over, proving too strong to succumb to the lures of the Devil, he turns his attention to easier prey, the foolish new parson proving the perfect patsy, putty in his hand.
 Susceptible to all manner of enticements, it’s Silk who orchestrates the repressed reverend’s downfall, offering up all the wicked worldly pleasures he can dream of if only he’ll renounce his faith.
 Practically panting to be led astray by a luscious lollipop like Dolly, it takes this soiled dove to show Henley what an amateur he is at the art of seduction.
 Flattering his masculine ego, she easily turns the sexual tables on this silver-tongued psalm singer by twisting him around her finger as easily as he always had his female supplicants.
 Dolly even anticipates Mae West, inviting Henley to come up to her room sometime, to the knowing guffaws of the onlookers.
 Soon he’ll be performing the walk of shame, tiptoeing out of the house to keep their clandestine rendezvous as if he were a naughty teenager breaking curfew, the moonlight from outside streaming in, making interesting patterns suggestive of prison bars on the checkered tablecloth.
 His forlorn and abandoned church looms in the distance as Henley sneaks out of the house, the flashcard fittingly placed against an illustration of an angel weeping over man’s fall.
 The supple lure of female flesh keeping his mind constantly clouded with indiscreet thoughts, when Henley drops a cigarette on the wooden floor as Dolly twines her arms around his neck, we fear a flash fire will suddenly rear up to consume them both in the midst of their inflamed lust.

 Effortlessly vamping him, Dolly claims to be celebrating her birthday so she can ply him with drink, having the teetotaler repeatedly toast her health.
-And Standing’s interpretation of his character’s first taste of liquor, choking, becoming instantly giddy then catatonically staring off into space, proves as amusingly memorable as Woody Allen’s would be in Play it Again, Sam.
+And Standing’s interpretation of his character’s first taste of liquor, choking, becoming instantly giddy then catatonically staring off into space, proves as amusingly memorable as Woody Allen’s would be in Play it Again, Sam many years later.
 He responds to the alcoholic spirits loony toon fashion, his legs going akimbo, facial muscles sagging, succumbing to the shakes and teetering on the verge of delirium tremens as each shot hits the spot.
-Standing makes for a great drunk as the actor goes for broke, his wicked preacher so bad he’s good.
+Standing makes for a great screen drunk as the actor goes for broke, his wicked preacher so bad he’s good.
 Though far past the age of consent, Henley’s like a little boy corrupted by the pool hall atmosphere, imbibing liquor and smoking for the first time, indulging in all the forbidden vices deemed taboo heretofore.
 And once he gets his first taste of the sinful life, he can’t get enough, becoming a glutton for punishment, his depraved, debauched wild man in no condition to serve as any sort of spiritual paragon.
 Like Adam in the garden, sometimes all it takes is one bite.
 This weakling whose mission in life was to uplift others, sinks lower than the low.
 Taking no further pride in his appearance, with his unsteady gait and vestless shirt sleeves, by film’s end his image has been thoroughly tarnished.
 Pulled down off his pulpit, he now behaves like a drug addict in need of a fix.
-The depths to which Henley’s sunk becomes painfully apparent when, insensible, he pushes out of his way the beloved sister standing between him and the clutch of drink, definitively turning his back on Faith.
+The depths to which Henley’s sunk become painfully apparent when, insensible, he pushes out of his way the beloved sister standing between him and the clutch of drink, definitively turning his back on Faith.
 As Henley bellies up to the bar, tippling the fire water down with glazed, glossy eyes, it becomes clear that throwing alcohol on the fire in this fashion is simply fanning the flames.

-Despite his original intention to convert non-believers, the saloon element instead baptizes their new convert with another shot of whiskey.
+Despite his original intention to convert non-believers, the saloon element instead baptize their new convert with another shot of whiskey.
 The church having taken away Blaze, the worst among them, the saloon pilfers the most upstanding pillar of the community by corrupting the parson, making him over in their own image.
 Lifting a passage from the bible, Satan quoting scripture to suit his purpose, they consider this an eye for an eye.
 Just as Blaze replaces Henley in the church pulpit, Henley replaces Blaze in the bar, doing all of Silk’s dirty work for him, even taking a symbolic ‘blazing’ torch in hand, as though it had been lighted in the pits of Hades, to stamp out religion once and for all by burning down his own church.
 He wants to obliterate from conscience this constant reminder of his former life and present degradation.
 No longer fighting on the side of the angels Henley, with his pyrrhic, pyromaniac’s victory, desecrates the house of the lord that faith built.